 Length of time, in minutes, that a low pressure condition is ignored during compressor start-up.
-See Setting Low Pressure Time Delay below .
+See Setting Low Pressure Time Delay on the facing page.

 Setting Low Pressure Time Delay

 At compressor start up, a low pressure condition is ignored for a set period to avoid false trips due to bubbles in the refrigerant or other misreading of the low pressure device.